 PostgreSQL: pg_resetwal, point-in-time recovery, and standby

-Recover a physical disk hosting PostgreSQL with EaseUSBefore pg_resetwal, EaseUS recovers pg_data files if host filesystem is damaged→For PostgreSQL deployments with streaming replication standby (configuration recommended in production since PostgreSQL 12), the recovery procedure becomes trivial: promote the standby to primary via pg_ctl promote, then rebuild a new standby from the new primary.
+Some PostgreSQL setups run a streaming replication standby.
+This setup is advised in production since PostgreSQL 12.
+With it, recovery is easy: promote the standby to primary via pg_ctl promote, then rebuild a new standby from the new primary.
 No pg_resetwal needed, no data loss.
-This is why 89% of PostgreSQL 2026 incidents in production contexts resolve without forensic recovery.
+This is why most PostgreSQL incidents in well-built production setups resolve without any forensic recovery.

 MongoDB WiredTiger: --repair, replica set, and collection dumping